-Everything on acid is nuts, right?
-Steve Jobs is like Bill Gates (except dead)… on acid; Alan Greenspan is like a raisin that knows a lot about money… on acid; Guy Fawkes is like Antonio Banderas… on LOADS of acid!
-Etc. Well, we decided to do really scary things on acid and see if that journalistic cliche has a point.
-This week: Occupy Wall Street.
+Anything on acid is nuts right?
+The internet is like Ceefax… on acid; A raspberry daiquiri is like Ribena… on acid; General Butt Naked is like Simon Cowell… on LOADS of acid!
+Etc. Well we thought we’d do really scary things on acid, to see if that journalistic cliche had a point.
+This time around: Occupy Wall Street… on acid!

 This is my buddy “Dave” (not his real name).
 That stuff on his tongue is LSD.
-We were at the McDonald’s across the street from Liberty Square (née Zuccotti Park), getting ready to join the protestors in a march in honor of “Bank Transfer Day,” the day when people are supposed to remove their money from big bad banks and put it in good guy credit unions.
-Because obviously, the best way to have a good psychedelic experience is to surround yourself with angry leftists who are—as we found out—100 percent ready to start something with the cops.
+We’re at the McDonald’s across the street from Liberty Square (née Zuccotti Park), getting ready to join the protestors in a march in honour of “Bank Transfer Day”, the day when people are supposed to remove their money from big bad banks and put it in good guy credit unions.
+Because obviously, the best way to have a good psychedelic experience is to surround yourself with angry leftists who are – as we found out – 100% ready to start something with the cops.

 The march finally started and we stepped into the sun.
 “Whoa,” Dave said.
 This was the exact moment the first wave hit him, I think.